FlagOpen/FlagData/README.md

 FlagData supports the following features:

-* it can be used with simple configuration after installation, and the custom feature can be realized with low code volume.

-* High-quality structured data can be quickly cleaned from the original html/text/pdf/epub, and sensitive information can be filtered to avoid the risk of privacy disclosure.
+* Realize the high-quality content extraction of various original format data, and greatly reduce the processing cost.

+* Provide the function of fine-tuning data perspective for large models.

-* Support massive text data de-duplication, and provide detailed multi-machine distributed data processing system deployment documents.
+* One-stop efficient distributed data processing function.

-* support data quality assessment and common data analysis.

 The complete pipeline process and features such as
 ![pipeline](pipeline.png)

 ##  News

-- [Dec 15st, 2023] FlagData v1.1.0 has been upgraded
+- [Dec 31st, 2023] FlagData v2.0.0 has been upgraded
 - [Jan 31st, 2023] FlagData v1.0.0 is online!

 --------------------------------------------------------------------------------